Updated 6th May 2021

 I thought I would rustle up some crispy rice squares as a little indulgent treat.
 The perfect thing to make with a box of Nestle Go Free Rice Pops that I’d been given as a sample whilst at the allergy show in Liverpool.

 These crispy rice squares are so easy to make and another childhood favourite of mine.
 They are something my mum would make a lot and this recipe I am sharing with you, is the one my Mum used when making it for us all.
 The only change I now have to make, is to use gluten free rice pops and double check on the other ingredients to ensure all good to go.
-Oh, and I add a little drizzle of melted white chocolate at the end!!
+Oh, and I add a little drizzle of melted white chocolate at the end as well!!

 Ingredients (makes 15 good sized squares)

 110g (4oz) *dairy toffee (about 18 unwrapped toffees)

 110g (4oz) *pink and white marshmallows

 For the white chocolate drizzle